UCL-EO/geog0111/docs/030_NASA_MODIS_Earthdata.md

 First, we use the `Modis` class in `geog0111.modis` to get the dataset.
 Recall from [024 Image display](024_Image_display) that many of these datasets are cached on the system for you.
 If it takes a long time to retrieve a dataset, it is probably because you are downloading it, rather than using a cached copy.
 If it is Wednesday afternoon UK time, you will not be able to download new datasets, and can only use cached copies, as the NASA server is down for maintenance.

+Notice that the LAI data have a valid range 0 to 100, and that a scale factor of 0.1 must be applied to the datas to interpret as LAI.

 ```python
 from geog0111.modis import Modis